S3v3ru5/CTF-writeups/m0leconCTF/Crypto/KingExchange/Readme.md

 Luckily, I got First blood for this challenge.

+Note :: This may not be the intended solution, I solved this challenge mostly by assuming something and verifying them.

 In this challenge, we were given with two files `server.py` and `output.txt`.

 The Execution flow of `server.py` is quite simple, it generates a key using `Diffie-Hellman Key Exchange` and `encrypts